rutuja-d/rutuja-d/README.md

 ### Hi there 👋
 I am Rutuja Dharankar.
 I am currently in 3rd year pursuing Computer Science.
-I have good problem solving skills with knowledge of Data Structures, Algorithms and Object Oriented Programming.
+I have good problem solving skills with good understanding of Data Structures, Algorithms and Object Oriented Programming.
 I have basic knowledge of HTML and CSS.
 I am always curious to learn new things and explore the field of Machine Learning.

 * 🌱 I’m currently learning **Machine Learning** and **Web Development**.